sdothum/dotfiles/windowchef/.config/windowchef/src/man/waitron.1.md

 	Focus the closest window in a direction, relative to the currently focused window.
 Does nothing if there is no window focused.

-* `window_stack_transpose`:
+* `window_stack_toggle`:
 	Set the window to either the top (viewable) or bottom of the stack depending on where it is now.
 Does nothing if there is no window focused.

-	**Note**: The stack is comprised of the overlapping windows pinned by the current mouse position.
-Otherwise, it is just the active window area and may be toggled above or below adjacent windows.
+	**Note**: The stack is comprised of the overlapping windows pinned by the current mouse position and are cycled first, by the active window (border), then by topmost order.
+Otherwise, it is just the active window area and may be toggled above or below its adjacent windows.
-	The active window (border) may not necessarily be the topmost window visible dependent on the pinned window stack set.

 * `group_add_window` <group_nr>:
 	Add the focused window to the <group_nr> group.